 A Movement To Reform Fashion

-8-16-21 – While URBN publicly discloses a list of what appears to be its active tier 1 cut-and-sew garment factories, the company has neither committed to, nor does it publicly provide the level of detail necessary to, align with the Transparency Pledge.
-Tier 1 transparency is the absolute lowest bar of compliance in fashion and since URBN has yet to meet it, we have given URBN a “NO” under Go Transparent.
+While URBN publicly discloses a list of some active tier 1 cut-and-sew garment factories, the company has neither committed to, nor does it publicly provide the level of detail necessary to align with the Transparency Pledge or that reflects best practice, such as listing addresses and type of products manufactured.
+Tier 1 transparency is the absolute lowest bar of compliance in fashion and since URBN has yet to meet it, we have given them a “NO” for Go Transparent.

 END STARVATION WAGES

 URBN has made no public commitment to pay living wages in its supply chain, nor can it demonstrate that the workers in its supply chain earn above poverty wages.